nickdemaster/yams/README.md

 You need to do the following a linux client that you want to gather information from, a webserver running PHP, a MySQL database.

 ### Your code is ugly and full of bugs
 That's why I posted it here - so you can fix them for me..
 Thanks!
-But seriously, this is an internal tool I use.
+But seriously, this is an internal tool I use and I will accept all feedback/bug requests.

 ### Why did you pick MySQL/PHP/etc?
 I wrote this in a weekend - I picked the things I was familiar with, however, it is a project of mine to port each of the components to other languages.
 But feel free to go nuts and submit pull requests.

 ### How does the analytics piece work?
 Once you have all the information in the MySQL database, you can either query it directly for information if you are a SQL ninja, or you can use the metric_export/import and import your data into influxDB.
 I use grafana for visualizations.

+### How large does the database grow?
+That's the next thought - IME, I have a little over 100 hosts, pushing information once a day - for 3 MySQL instance per host.
+There are some tricks done that help keep duplicated information not in the database, however, there is more work to be done here.
+For 6 months of running, the database is just over 1GB.
+But, YMMV.

+### Addendum

 The list of binaries it uses are below:
 - bash